 Charlie Brown once said, “There are three things in life that people like to stare at: a flowing stream, a crackling fire and a Zamboni clearing the ice.”

-So, where or where did this magical creation come from?
+Where did this magical creation come from?
 Like all great inventions, the Zamboni machine was born out of necessity – resurfacing ice was a laborious process prior to its arrival.
 But that is only one part of this piece of equipment’s origin story.
 For the rest, you’ll have to start in the unlikeliest of climates.

 Frank Zamboni and the Iceland Skating Rink